 All customers taking up on the $100 no-deposit free bet offer are eligible to cash in on FanDuel's $1000 No Sweat First Bet offer when Ohio goes live.
 The 3 month League Pass subscription is credited when you sign up.

 In December 2021, Ohio Governor Mike DeWine signed the long-awaited sports betting bill, and now the Ohio Casino Control Commission can start drawing up the regulations for the industry.
 However, there are currently no plans to legalize online casinos, although the success of Michigan and Pennsylvania might tempt lawmakers to look into that next.

 1 January 2023 is the date manadated for launch by Ohio sports betting law.
 But it may happens before that.
 As per the law the public has to know about the launch 60 days before it.

 ⭐ Ohio Sports Betting

 Ohio online sports betting is not currently operational, but will be launching during 2023.
 The sports betting law allows up to 25 mobile licenses, which will be issued to professional sports teams, leagues, casinos and racinos.
 In addition, up to 40 licenses can be issued to operators who want to set up retail betting.
 Other key details include 10% tax rate, betting on esports is allowed, and operators are not required to get official league data for live bet settlement.
 Daily Fantasy Operators like DraftKings and FanDuel are already present in the state.
-We can expect the best online sportsbooks to launch in the state:
+You can also expect betting kiosks in the state.
+We can expect the best online sportsbooks to launch in the state.

 Ohio sports betting is finally becoming a reality in 2023, as the Ohio Casino Control Commission can now begin drafting the regulations.
 While the road to to this point wasn’t easy, persistent legislators pushed House Bill 29 into existence.